 Under significant public pressure and following repeated requests from Wei’s family members, the officials finally allowed Wei to make a phone call to his mother on the evening of 5 June 2012.
-After this phone call nothing has been heard from Wei Liangyeu ever since.
+On 20 June 2012, Wei was released without explanation.
+There are no updates since then.

 This page was last updated on 18 June 2019

 In a joint letter Lawyers for Lawyers and The Law Society of England and Wales express their concern about the alleged enforced disappearance of lawyer Gao Zhisheng.
 Gao Zhisheng has taken on cases concerning religious minorities, freedom of expression, forcedLees verder